 “Your choice of jeans for our first date was enough for me to fall in love, I knew you were someone who’s not obeying to boring social conventions”, I throw myself in his arms, enchanted.

 “Dire Straits?
-Only someone who is exceptionally loyal and faithful can have in his car excellent collection of the band that time run over long ago”, I sigh proudly because I know I’m right because he is loyal and faithful to me too.
+Only someone who is exceptionally loyal and faithful can have in his car excellent collection of the music band that time run over long ago”, I sigh proudly because I know I’m right, because he is loyal and faithful to me too.

-To have an eye for details is a praiseworthy virtue in numbers of professions and relationships with others when we can easily see the unspoken in communication.
+To have an eye for details is a praiseworthy virtue in numbers of professions and relationships with others where we can easily see the unspoken in communication.
 But sometimes is a source of significant disagreements and a cornerstone to imaginary problems which serve only to the creation of tensions in the relationship.

 Do you know how his story goes?

 “I’d wanted you from the first moment I saw you.
-That long legs of yours… It took me days to gather the courage to approach you, I felt fear of rejection, and I believed that I’m out of your league.
-Of course, I was nervous at our first date.
-I still remember that black lace top of yours which gave me the sense of existence to beautiful breasts, and your hair swaying around your head seductively.
-Dido was playing in the background, and even today when I hear her I remember the day I fell in love with your smile, the colour of your voice that I could imagine whispering not so polite things to me…
+That long legs of yours… It took me days to gather the courage to approach you, I felt fear of rejection, and I believed that I was out of your league.
+Of course, I was nervous on our first date.
+I still remember that black lace top of yours, and your hair swaying around your head seductively.
+Dido was playing in the background, and even today when I hear her, I remember the day I fell in love with your smile, the colour of your voice that I could imagine whispering not so polite things to me…

-I don’t remember the wine we had or the candle holder, or flower bouquet.
-I don’t have any idea what I wore that day, our conversations are foggy to me, and the last thing I thought about was will somewhere in future our date turn out as a mistake or not.
+I don’t remember the wine we had or the candle holder, or a flower bouquet.
+I don’t have any idea what I wore that day, our conversations are foggy to me, and the last thing I thought about was will somewhere in the future our date turn out to be a mistake or not.
 I wanted you.
 You were interesting to me.
 We were something I wanted to repeat every day, something I still want today.
 In the end, isn’t that the only thing that matters?”